avacollins/simple-tarot/README.md

 Simple Tarot is a tarot card reading app that is a rebuild of an [existing application](https://github.com/avacollins/tarot-ix) in order to expand content generation using an LLM.

+## Contents

+A yarn workspace monorepository to manage shared React Native component libraries used in both mobile tarot application and web admin application.

+`apps/admin` is a Next web application using React Native Web shared components from hooks and ui packages to debug tarot mobile app and admin the graph database.

+`apps/graph-api` is an Apollo graph server built on top of Node/Express server connected to a Neo4j database, providing the core API for both client applications.

+`apps/tarot` is a React Native mobile app uses shared components from hooks and ui packages and Expo framework for application configuration, building, testing and deployment.

+`docs` are a collection of documents that facilitate the planning and execution of the project as a whole, used to provide context over time.

+`packages/hooks` is a shared package written in React Native using Apollo Client for data fetching, application state management and caching.

+`packages/ui` is a shared package written in React Native using Storybook UI for building, documenting, testing and exporting UI components.

 ## Status